odigos-io/odigos/README.md

 ## Installation

-Installing Odigos takes less than 5 minutes, and requires no code changes.
+Installing Odigos takes less than 5 minutes and requires no code changes.
 Download our [CLI](https://docs.odigos.io/installation) and run the following command: